gnars-dao/gnars-frontend/packages/webapp/README.md

 NEXT_PUBLIC_NETWORK_TYPE=mainnet
 ```

-3. Run the dev server (it currently automatically runs the predev script too to generate the latest schema because we will be rapidly changing it over the next few days as we add our new BASE queries.
-This way we can get always be up to date without even thing about it)
+3. Run the dev server (automatically runs the predev as well to generate the latest schema so you are always up to date with any changes)
 ```
 pnpm dev
 ```